Gaith-M/Colors/readMe.md

 - Color palette generator utilizing color harmonies

-**The aim of this project is to advance my React skills and become more familiar with the library and its ecosystem** This repo only contains the frontend of the project
+**The aim of this project is to advance my React skills and become more familiar with the library and its ecosystem** **I'm very inspired by the website Coolors.co, and it's the reason why I've chose to build this project** This repo only contains the frontend of the project

 **27/4/2023**